Edgar & Ellen: Books

 Books are published by Simon & Schuster in the United States, Canada, and the UK.
 Internationally books are published by Hachette Children's Book Australia, Pocket Jeunesse (France), Grupo SM in Spain and Editora Rocco in Brazil, among others.

-Series one overviews
+Series one

 Rare Beasts

 In Rare Beasts, the twins realize wreaking havoc can incur expenses, so they come up with a unique fundraising scheme: they'll nab the pets of Nod's Limbs and sell them as exotic animals for big bucks.
 But things don't go as planned when a purloined python gets hungry.

 Tourist Trap

 Mayor Knightleigh plans to destroy the gadget graveyard in order to build his own fancy hotel, using a group of celebrities to sponsor it.
 The twins manage to steal Stephanie Knightleigh's position as tour guide, taking the celebrities for a ghastly tour.
 The twins manage to sabotage the world's largest French toast festival, seemingly crushing Knightleigh's plans.
 They then find out that one tourist, Alex Sai, wrote a positive review on Nod's Limbs tourism.